 Groundwork and Foundations

-If you haven’t done this yet, I suggest checking my article on 3 Simple Things You Can Do to Boost Your LinkedIn Profile and take the time to get it right before you start to build your lead generation campaign.
+If you haven’t done this yet, I suggest checking my article on 3 Simple Things You Can Do to Boost Your LinkedIn Profile and taking the time to get it right before you start to build your lead generation campaign.

 To boost your discoverability on LinkedIn and to help with inbound lead generation, I also suggest that you customise your LinkedIn URL to make it more memorable.
 If you check out my LinkedIn profile, you’ll see that mine is https://www.linkedin.com/in/nickbagga/ – it’s much simpler and easy to remember than the default combination of your name and a string of random numbers.